Morph-777/Morphs-NewTab/README.md

 > **⚠️ Early Development Notice:** This project is in early development.
 Features may change, break, or be incomplete.

 ### About
-This project was made by myself for myself, because I don't like the default New Tab page of Brave Browser.
+I built this project for myself because I wasn’t a fan of Brave’s default New Tab page.
+After switching from Firefox, I wanted something that felt more familiar — so I recreated it and added many more customizaton options!
-I recently switched to Brave from Firefox, so I tried to recreate that experience.
-Decided to make it open-source and publish on WebStore for others to enjoy.
+I decided to make it open-source and share it on the Web Store so others can enjoy it too.
 <br>
 >[![BadgeWebStore]][WebStore] Not on WebStore yet

 ## Key Features

-- **OPEN SETTINGS BY DOUBLE-CLICKING THE CLOCK!**
+**OPEN SETTINGS BY DOUBLE-CLICKING THE CLOCK!**
-- **RIGHT-CLICK TO EDIT LINKS!**
+**RIGHT-CLICK TO EDIT LINKS!**
 - Designed to look like the Firefox New Tab page
 - Clean Interface: just clock, search, and favorite links
 - Smart Search with instant suggestions from browsing history and top sites